pmotionf/drivercom/README.md

-# drivercon
+# drivercom

-> PMF Smart Driver RS232 Serial Connection Library.
+> PMF Smart Driver RS232 Serial Communications Library.

 ## Building

 ### Library

-To build `drivercon` as a static or dynamic C library, the `library` option must be specified.
+To build `drivercom` as a static or dynamic C library, the `library` option must be specified.

 ```console